OUR COLLECTION OF ETHNIC INSTRUMENTS

-The Gajda (bagpipe) is played by Naren mostly at Balkan dances.
-He has two: Thracian and Kaba.
+The Gajda (bagpipe) was played by Naren mostly at Balkan dances.
+He had two: Thracian and Kaba.

 On the right are Roger New and Naren playing the Zurna.
 It is very loud and strident, and outdoors is probably best!

-Naren plays the big tapan drum for some of the Bulgarian and Macedonian dances, but more often he is on the lighter tarabuka and is a virtuoso of intricate rhythm.
+Naren played the big tapan drum for some of the Bulgarian and Macedonian dances, but more often he was on the lighter tarabuka and was a virtuoso of intricate rhythm.

 We miss Naren so much.
 Many of his instruments were donated to young people interested in Balkan music.